 English honors was something I decided to pursue on a whim.
 After a series of career counselors and sagely advice, I decided to go with my gut.

-Contrary to what the society might think, English honors is not an easy course.
-As an English honors student myself, I can say with certainty that there is a reason why cut offs for the course are as high as they are.
+Contrary to what society might think, English honors is not an easy course.
+As an English honors student myself, I can say with certainty that there is a reason why cut-offs for the course are as high as they are.